meertensinstituut/OpenSKOS-browser/README.md

-2. Run OpenSKOS code within Docker (to do)
+2. Run OpenSKOS browser within Docker (to do)
 ===============================================================================